marshlab/assembly-prediction/README.md

 This method, with CCP4, has been tested on Linux and Mac OSX systems.

-In principle it would be easy to adapt it to any other program that can calculate SASA (eg NACCESS or POPS).
-All that needs to be done is create a replacement for the sasa.pl script that calls your desired program and returns the total SASA for the protein molecule.
+In principle it should be relatively easy to adapt it to any other program that can calculate SASA (eg NACCESS or POPS).
+All that would need to be done is to create a replacement for the sasa.pl script that calls your desired program and returns the total SASA for the protein molecule.

 USAGE
 assembly-prediction.pl pdbid [-options]